sagemath/trac_to_gh/Issue 8614.md

 # Issue 8614: Optimize creation of modular symbols spaces by speeding up quotienting out by 2-term relations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8614

 Original creator: was